brunovanasse/brunovanasse.github.io/articles/README.md

 ## Contact

-You can contact Bruno Vanasse by email by using this Google Email Form: [https://goo.gl/forms/WWIFVmJWinXoz7F93](https://goo.gl/forms/WWIFVmJWinXoz7F93)

 By email: <bruno.vanasse@gmail.com>

 LinkedIn: [https://www.linkedin.com/in/brunovanasse](https://www.linkedin.com/in/brunovanasse)

+You can also contact Bruno Vanasse by email by using this secure Google Email Form: [https://goo.gl/forms/WWIFVmJWinXoz7F93](https://goo.gl/forms/WWIFVmJWinXoz7F93)

 * * *